RajaMuhammadAwais/CyberScout/README.md

 - Follow local laws and regulations
 - Use findings responsibly

 ### Built-in Safeguards
 - Rate limiting to prevent service overload
 - No automated exploitation attempts
 - Read-only reconnaissance operations
 - Respectful API usage patterns
+- Sensitive files excluded from git

 ### Privacy Considerations
 - Only uses publicly available information
 - No credential harvesting or unauthorized access
 - Supports proxy configurations for anonymity
 - Logs can be disabled for sensitive operations
+- API keys and secrets are never logged

 ## Performance Optimization